Exsolid/UnityToolbox/!Documentation/pages/ItemManagement.md

 | :---- |
 | @image html ItemManagerItemSelection.png width=500px |

-To spawn the selected item, the @ref UnityToolbox.Item.ItemManager "ItemManager" can be used.
+To spawn the selected item, the @ref UnityToolbox.GameplayFeatures.Items.ItemManager "ItemManager" can be used.
 In this example we are working with the **ItemToSpawn** field from before:
 ~~~~~~~~~~~~~~~{.c}
 ModuleManager.GetModule<ItemManager>().SpawnItemInstance(givenPosition, givenRotation, givenScale, ItemToSpawn.GetQualifiedName());
 ~~~~~~~~~~~~~~~
-At runtime, the item then exists as an @ref UnityToolbox.Item.ItemInstance "ItemInstance".
+At runtime, the item then exists as an @ref UnityToolbox.GameplayFeatures.Items.ItemInstance "ItemInstance".

 @subsection ItemManagementCustomItems Custom Item Definitions

-Lastly, one can create custom items, by inheriting from @ref UnityToolbox.Item.ItemDefinition "ItemDefinition".
+Lastly, one can create custom items, by inheriting from @ref UnityToolbox.GameplayFeatures.Items.ItemDefinition "ItemDefinition".
 The "Item Manager" window, will automatically pick up the newly created item type, making it selectable for all features.\n
 One can now add additional **int, float, string, bool** fields, which can then also be filled out within the windows.
 ~~~~~~~~~~~~~~~{.c}
 public class Weapon : ItemDefinition